mwittig/pimatic-denon-avr/README.md

 ## Notable Changes

-As of version v0.9.1 changing the volume when the AVR is in standby mode will automatically switch on the AVR.
-With earlier versions the slider position flipped back to the previous position as the AVR does not accept changing the volume when it is not switched on.
+Since version v0.9.1 changing the master volume automatically switched on the AVR.
+Unfortunately, it turned out that this causes an disruption of video processing with some receivers.
+Therefore, as of version v0.9.4 changing the master volume will no longer switch the AVR.

 ## Contributions